algolia/algoliasearch-helper-js/documentation-src/metalsmith/content/gettingstarted.md

 ## Integrate

 The helper is available on different platforms.
 You can use it as a script, via bower or NPM.
-As the helper extends the client, therefore it also needs to be included in your project.
+As the helper extends the client, we need to import both of them.

 ### Script tag